 - Explore and visualize data stored in Elasticsearch.
 Kibana provides interactive data views, visualizations, and dashboards powered by structured filtering and unstructured search to enable users to get to answers more quickly.
 A variety of data visualization types, such as simple line and bar charts, purpose-built geospatial and time series visualizations, tree diagrams, network diagrams, heatmaps, scatter plots, and histograms, support diverse user needs. - Incorporate advanced analytics and machine learning from Elasticsearch.
 Kibana's query, filtering, and data summarization capabilities reflect Elasticsearch's powerful query domain specific language and aggregation framework while making it interactive. - Manage the Elastic Stack.
 Kibana presents a broad user interface showing the health of Elastic Stack components and provides cluster alerts to notify administrators of problems.
-Its central management user interfaces (UIs) make it easier to operate the Elastic Stack at scale.

-- Home for Solutions.
+Its central management user interfaces (UIs) make it easier to operate the Elastic Stack at scale. - Home for Solutions.
 Kibana is where our users and customers access the user interfaces for our Observability and Security solutions.
 Kibana provides core services, like security, alerting, and data visualization components.
-This makes it easy for users to discover all of the capabilities our solutions provide, and enables solution users to benefit from the core capabilities of the Kibana. - Application framework.
+This makes it easy for users to discover all of the capabilities our solutions provide, and enables solution users to benefit from the core capabilities of the Kibana.

+• Application framework.
 Kibana is designed to be extensible.
 Users interested in a highly specialized visualization type not distributed with Kibana by default can customize experiences through a Kibana plugin and make the plugin available to the community.
 Dozens of Kibana plugins have been shared by the community via Elastic documentation and code sharing platforms such as GitHub.

-Beats and Logstash are data ingestion tools that enable users to collect and enrich any kind of data from any source for storage in Elasticsearch.
+Beats, Elastic Agent, and Logstash are data ingestion tools that enable users to collect and enrich any kind of data from any source for storage in Elasticsearch.
 Beats and Logstash have an extensible modular architecture.
 Beats are lightweight agents purpose-built for collecting data on devices, servers, and inside containers.
-Key features of Beats include the following:
+Elastic Agent, currently in beta, is a single, unified way to add monitoring for logs, metrics, and other types of data to each host, and also includes integrated host protection.
+Key features of Beats and Elastic Agent include the following:

-- Agents.
+- Data shippers.
 Beats are lightweight agents built for the purposes of efficient data collection at the edge for specific types of data, such as Filebeat for the collection of logging data, Metricbeat for the collection of system or service metric data, Auditbeat for the collection of security data, Packetbeat for the collection of network data, and Heartbeat for the collection of availability data.
-Dozens of community Beats enable the collection of data from specialized sources. - Extensibility and community Beats.
+Dozens of community Beats enable the collection of data from specialized sources.
+Elastic Agent introduces a new single agent architecture across hosts that simplifies management and deployment. - Extensibility and community Beats.
 The Beats platform enables rapid creation of custom Beats that can be run on a variety of edge technologies for data collection.
-Over 90 Beats have been shared by the community via Elastic documentation and many more are available through code sharing platforms such as GitHub.
+Over 90 Beats have been shared by the community via Elastic documentation and many more are available through code sharing platforms such as GitHub. - Host protection.
+Specifically with Elastic Agent, we extend protection to hosts in addition to data transfer.
+Elastic Agent stops malware and ransomware and enables environment-wide visibility and advanced threat detection.